agello/techlab/labs/06_scale.md

 The requests are routed to the different pods, once you are scaled down to 1 pod, then only pod gives a response

-What happens if we start a new deployment
+What happens if we start a new deployment?

 In our example, we use a very lightweight pod, so redeployment does not impact the service.
 Interruptions due to deployments are more pronounced if the container takes longer until it can process requests.
-For example, Java application of LAB 4: **Startup: 30 seconds**
+For example, the Java application from LAB 4: has a startuptime of at least **30 seconds**

 ```
 pod: example-spring-boot-2-73aln TIME: 16: 48: 25,251